vasyl83/tutorials/03.fileserver/02.os/03.sso/docs.md

 Make sure the linux box uses AD DNS:

 ```
-debian :: ~ » dig -t SRV _ldap._tcp.gontar.ca | grep -A2 "ANSWER SECTION"
+# dig -t SRV _ldap._tcp.gontar.ca | grep -A2 "ANSWER SECTION"

 ;; ANSWER SECTION:
 _ldap._tcp.gontar.ca.
 600	IN	SRV	0 100 389 dc-srv.gontar.ca.
 ```

+If the answer isn't right check `/etc/resolv.conf` and your connection settings (usually `/etc/network/interfaces`).

 Install sssd and realmd:
 ```
-debian :: ~ » apt-get -y install realmd sssd sssd-tools samba-common krb5-user packagekit samba-common-bin samba-libs adcli ntp libpam-sss libnss-sss
+# sudo apt-get -y install realmd sssd sssd-tools samba-common krb5-user packagekit samba-common-bin samba-libs adcli ntp libpam-sss libnss-sss
 ```

 When prompted, type in your AD Kerberos realm.
-It should generally be your domain name in capital letters (“ad.gontar.net” becomes “AD.GONTAR.NET”).
+It should be your domain name in capital letters (“gontar.ca” becomes “GONTAR.CA”).
 If your DNS is working properly, that should be all that is needed for the Kerberos client to work.
 If no promt appears during install, simply invoke dpkg: `$ sudo dpkg-reconfigure krb5-config`

 Otherwise you may need to add your servers to **/etc/krb5.conf** here is what it should look like: